Differentiable hybrid force fields support scalable autonomous electrolyte discovery: What makes a potential ChemRobot-ready?

-The development of differentiable MD frameworks, including DMFF~\cite{Wang2023_JCTC_DMFF}, JAX-MD~\cite{Schoenholz2020_NeurIPS_JAXMD}, TorchMD~\cite{Doerr2021_JCTC_TorchMD}, DIMOS~\cite{christiansen2025_DIMOS}, and chemtrain~\cite{Fuchs2024_arXiv_chemtrain}, has made top-down calibration practically feasible.
-For equilibrium thermodynamic properties such as density and heat of vaporization, differentiable reweighting estimators~\cite{Thaler2021_NatCommun, Wang2023_JCTC_DMFF} provide stable gradient signals.
-Recent work has extended top-down calibration to dynamical observables: \citet{Han2025_NatCommun_IR} demonstrated that infrared spectra can be differentiated along MD trajectories using adjoint methods and gradient truncation, enabling FF refinement from spectroscopic data; while extending this to transport coefficients remains an open challenge owing to the long trajectories and resulting gradient explosion.
-Phase diagrams~\cite{Jin2025_arXiv_phasediagram} and phase transition temperatures~\cite{Rocken2025_arXiv_DiffTTC} have also been used as differentiable calibration targets.
-These developments demonstrate that the dMD calibration loop is not hypothetical but already operational for a growing range of observables.
+The development of differentiable MD frameworks, including DMFF~\cite{Wang2023_JCTC_DMFF}, JAX-MD~\cite{Schoenholz2020_NeurIPS_JAXMD}, TorchMD~\cite{Doerr2021_JCTC_TorchMD}, DIMOS~\cite{christiansen2025_DIMOS}, and chemtrain~\cite{Fuchs2024_arXiv_chemtrain}, has made top-down calibration practically feasible, while the validation status of dMD varies across observable classes.
+For equilibrium thermodynamic and structural properties such as density, heat of vaporization, and the radial distribution function, differentiable reweighting estimators~\cite{Wang2023_JCTC_DMFF, Thaler2021_NatCommun} provide stable gradient signals and have been applied to electrolyte-relevant liquids~\cite{Wang2023_JCTC_DMFF}.
+Recent work has extended top-down calibration to dynamical observables: \citet{Han2025_NatCommun_IR} demonstrated that infrared spectra can be differentiated along MD trajectories using adjoint methods and gradient truncation, enabling FF refinement from spectroscopic data.
+Electrolyte-specific validation of this route remains an open question.
+Transport coefficients represent a more challenging tier of dynamical targets because they require long-time correlation functions, where gradient explosion, vanishing, and noise accumulation over long trajectories remain unresolved.
+Currently developed stabilization strategies include gradient truncation at a decorrelation timescale, differentiation of the dynamical component of the gradient to reduce statistical noise~\cite{Han2025_NatCommun_IR}, and reversible-simulation schemes with effectively constant memory cost over long trajectories~\cite{Greener2025_PNAS_reversible}.
+Beyond liquid-state observables, phase diagrams~\cite{Jin2025_arXiv_phasediagram} and phase transition temperatures~\cite{Rocken2025_arXiv_DiffTTC} have also been used as differentiable calibration targets.
+These developments demonstrate that the dMD calibration loop is operational for equilibrium observables, with spectroscopic and dynamical extensions at an earlier stage of electrolyte-specific validation.

 The hybrid architecture is also uniquely well-conditioned for dMD compared to standard MLIPs.
 A typical hybrid model exposes $\mathcal{O}(10^2)$ physically meaningful parameters (Slater exponents, damping coefficients, dispersion coefficients), whereas a message-passing MLIP contains $\mathcal{O}(10^6)$ opaque weights, whose high-dimensional parameter space leads to chaotic gradient landscapes when back-propagating through long MD trajectories~\cite{Metz2021_arXiv_gradients}.
 The physical repulsive wall further stabilizes gradient computation by preventing unphysical close-contact configurations during parameter perturbation.
 A rough estimate underscores the speed--calibration coupling: if each top-down update requires $\sim$10~ns of trajectory to converge the gradient of a transport property, and $\sim$100 updates are needed for convergence, the total cost is $\sim$1~$\mu$s of MD.
 This is where the throughput advantage of the hybrid architecture becomes decisive: at 50~ns/day this takes $\sim$20~days; at 2.5~ns/day it would take over a year.